-15% design plans are completed under the Beach Corridor PD&E project (CIP253).
-The project is in project development phase and traffic analysis is being conducted.
+15% design plans for design district extension are completed under the Beach Corridor PD&E project (CIP253/P672670; S77696).
 NEPA Class of Action is assumed to be documented Categorical Exclusion (CatEx) and draft CatEx document is complete.
-Pending confirmation from FTA on the NEPA class of action.
 Estimated NEPA completion in FY 2025.
+Draft Environmental Assessment for the Beach Trunkline, or Bay Crossing, is complete.
+The start of the Project Development phase is delayed until 2029 due to additional coordination needed for beach trunkline segment.

-Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2021 \$11,000,000 - \$0 \$11,000,000 December 2029 FY 2022 \$11,000,000 - \$0 \$11,000,000 December 2029
+Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2021 \$11,000,000 - \$0 \$11,000,000 December 2029 FY 2022 \$11,000,000 - \$0 \$11,000,000 December 2029 FY 2023 \$11,000,000 - \$0 \$11,000,000 TBD

-SMART Plan East-West Corridor Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase PD&E Project Begin Date 4/1/2017 Phase Begin Date 4/1/2017 Project Implementation Date 6/31/2028 Phase End Date 7/31/2023 Project Completion Percentage NA Phase Completion Percentage 90% Amount by Funding Source(s) PTP- \$25,000,000 Project/Contract No. CIP154/CIP142-TR15-PE-1 Amount Spent as of 9/30/2022 \$15,251,000 Commission District 6,10,11,12 Capital Budget Project # 2000002795 Site # 3005781
+SMART Program East-West Corridor Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase PD&E Project Begin Date 4/1/2017 Phase Begin Date 4/1/2017 Project Implementation Date TBD Phase End Date 7/31/2025 Project Completion Percentage NA Phase Completion Percentage 95% Amount by Funding Source(s) PTP- \$73,848,000 Project/Contract No. CIP154/CIP142-TR15-PE-1 Amount Spent as of 9/30/2023 \$12,264,000 Commission District 6,10,11,12 Capital Budget Project # 2000002795 Site # 3005781

-East-West Corridor is one of the six SMART Plan Rapid Transit Corridors.
-The East-West Corridor PD&E, which began in April 2017, will analyze approximately 14 miles between Miami International Airport and Tamiami transit terminal to the west along SR-836/Dolphin expressway implement premium transit solutions in this corridor.
+East-West Corridor is one of the six SMART Program Rapid Transit Corridors.
+The East-West Corridor PD&E, which began in April 2017, will analyze approximately 14 miles between Miami International Airport and the Tamiami transit terminal to the west along the SR-836/Dolphin expressway to implement premium transit solutions in this corridor.
 This project will serve major activity centers including Florida International University (FIU), Miami International Airport (MIA), the Miami Intermodal Center (MIC), Dolphin Mall, and major employment areas like Downtown Miami, Doral and the Blue Lagoon area.
 It provides multimodal options that mitigate the severe traffic congestion along SR-836 which is the only east-west expressway in central Miami-Dade County.
+The project limit has been revised in Spring 2020 to extend the project to the Tamiami station at SW 8 St and SW 147 Ave.
+The original limit was from FIU to MIC.

 The East-West Corridor PD&E study began in April 2017.
 A public kick-off meeting in June 2017 and four (4) corridor and public engagement workshops were conducted in 2018 and 2019.
-Through the technical analysis and public input process, four viable build alternatives, Bus Rapid Transit (BRT), Heavy Rail Transit (HRT), Commuter Rail Transit (CRT) and a hybrid combination of BRT and CRT, were identified and developed for a screening evaluation.
+Through the technical analysis and public input process, four viable build alternatives, Bus Rapid Transit (BRT), Heavy Rail Transit (HRT), Commuter

+Rail Transit (CRT) and a hybrid combination of BRT and CRT, were identified and developed for a screening evaluation.
 On October 22, 2020, the Miami-Dade TPO Governing Board unanimously selected the Bus Rapid Transit (BRT) Alternative as the Locally Preferred Alternative (LPA).
-The BRT LPA selected includes three routes to be implemented over two phases.
+The BRT LPA selected includes three routes to be implemented in two phases.
 Phase 1 will be implemented to provide rapid transit service to the west Dade area, where no transit service is available, yet.
 The project team is coordinating with FTA on the National Environmental Policy Act (NEPA) Class of Action and anticipating a documented Categorical Exclusion Class-of-Action.
-Phase 1 of the project was admitted into FTA's CIP Small Starts Project Development in October 2021.
-DTPW is working on the NEPA documents for the LPA and development of 30% design plans for Phase 1.
-Activities for the Small Starts application is on-going.
-Phase 1 of the BRT project which provides reversible lanes along the median of SW 8 Street/SR 90 and SW 137 Avenue/SR 825 is being advanced.
+Phase 1 is being implemented to provide rapid transit service to the west Dade area.
+Phase 1 of the BRT project was admitted into FTA's Small Starts Project Development in October 2021.